vimodev/GW2SteamRunner/README.md

+## Disclaimer

+You're probably better off just adding Guild Wars 2 to your Steam account, "installing" it which gives you just the launcher, and then going into its launch options to make the old Guild Wars 2 instance launch instead.

 # GW2SteamRunner

 GW2 Steam Runner tells Steam that Guild Wars 2 is running as if it were the Steam edition from the Steam store.
 This helps keep Steam player counts and engagement up.
 Unfortunately Steam player counts have increasingly influenced player's decisions in which game they might try out.
 Therefore it is important that Guild Wars 2's player base appears as healthy as it really is, Steam edition or not.